noaa-pifsc/PIFSC-DataValidationModule/docs/SPTT Upgrade/docs/SPTT DVM upgrade_gameplan.md

             -   Execute and confirm the SPTT PL/SQL updates
             -   Execute and confirm the SPTT apps work with the updated data model
         -   Confirm that the same information is available via the existing views

+## Old Data Model to New Data Model Mapping
+-   [SPTT_all_objects.xlsx](./SPTT_all_objects.xlsx) contains all of the tables, views, and package procedures that are defined in the current version of the SPTT DVM
+    -   Worksheets:
+        -   Tables:
+            -   Column A and B contains the table name and column name for each object defined in the current version of the SPTT DVM respectively.
+Column C and D contains the table name and column name for each object defined in the current version of the standalone DVM (version 1.4).
+            -   cells highlighted in yellow indicate that there is a change between the SPTT DVM and standalone DVM table.
+            -   cells highlighted in red indicate that the object in the SPTT DVM has been removed from the standalone DVM data model.
+        -   Views:
+            -   Column A and B contains the view name and column name for each object defined in the current version of the SPTT DVM respectively.
+Column C and D contains the view name and column name for each object defined in the current version of the standalone DVM (version 1.4).
+            -   cells highlighted in yellow indicate that there is a change between the SPTT DVM and standalone DVM view.
+            -   cells highlighted in red indicate that the object in the SPTT DVM has been removed from the standalone DVM data model.
+        -   Packages:
+            -   Column A contains the package name.
+            -   Column B contains the SPTT DVM procedure name.
+            -   Column C contains the standalone DVM procedure name.
+            -   Column D contains any additional parameters that the standalone DVM procedure accepts
+            -   \*\*Note: The VALIDATE_PARENT_RECORD_SP and VALIDATE_PARENT_RECORD_RC_SP package procedures are the only procedures that should be executed directly so they are the only ones listed in the spreadsheet.
+The other package procedures are called internally to evaluate the defined QC criteria.